wrattler/wrattler-design/data-store/data-store.md

 databases.
 Existing language-based systems, *e.g.*, R or Python Pandas, typically support some form of tables (which R calls "data frames" and I think Pandas has copied that nomenclature) so tables are a pre-existing *lingua franca* of data.
+Even vectors might be thought of as a single-column table.[^vectors]

-We should probably start by building on these, with an eye to where we want to go.
+We should probably start by building on tables, with an eye to where we want to go.

 [^vectors]: That's “vector” in the data science sense of “sequence indexed by that naturals up to some $N$” rather than in the mathematical sense of “things